DataDog/hiring-engineers/answers.md

 		randnum=randint(0, 1000)
 		self.gauge('agent.random.num', randnum)
 ```

 It is also important to create a simple config file so the Datadog agent knows to run this check.
+In our case, there is no special configuration.

 ```
 init_config: